-This project is open to the public and no reservations are required.
-Interested people can stop by Kīlauea Visitor Center to get directions and more information.
-The hike is around a 1 mile, moderate round trip into Kīlauea caldera down the Halem'auma'u trail, leaving from Kīlauea Visitor Center.
+This project is open to the public and school groups.
+The hike is around a 1 mile, moderate round trip leaving from Kīlauea Visitor Center.
 The hike involves walking over rough uneven terrain on a dirt and rock path, with up to a 400' elevation change.